blueprints-for-text-analytics-python/blueprints-text/README.md

 conda activate blueprints
 ```

 The prompt should change after activation and indicate that you are working in the `blueprints` environment.
 Our installation includes the [Jupyter notebook extensions](https://github.com/ipython-contrib/jupyter_contrib_nbextensions).
-We suggest to enable the extensions  table of contents (toc2), execute time, and variable inspector (varInspector):
+We suggest to enable the extensions "table of contents" (toc2), "execute time", and "variable inspector" (varInspector):

 ```sh
 jupyter nbextension enable toc2/main